Person-0/RepoInfoAI/README.md

 https://github.com/user-attachments/assets/ed70ab32-fe8e-499e-9e98-175e7312bcc9

+Prompts can be edited in main.js<br>
+Improvements and PRs are welcome!<br>
 # Usage (only pc / desktop mode)
 - Start the local server and install the userscript (steps mentioned in Installation Instructions below)
 - Go to https://chatgpt.com